-You go to the breeder, rescue, or shelter, and while looking at the puppies/dogs you can’t help but be drawn to one in particular.
-Sometimes more than one!
-You bring the puppy/dog home and immediately begin to bond with this other life and everything is going great until you realize some time in that he or she has a quirk that doesn’t seem so bad or can be managed, but gets worse as they grow.
+You go to the breeder, rescue, or shelter, and while looking at dogs, you can’t help but be drawn to one in particular — sometimes more than one!
+You bring the dog home and immediately begin to bond with this other life and everything is going great, until you realize they have a quirk that may not seem so bad at first, but it gets worse as they grow.

 Did I hire the right dog trainer?

-This is a tricky question to answer because it all comes down to each person’s personal perspective on how they want to go about training, what they’ll excuse, and what they’re willing to do.
+This is a tricky question to answer because it all comes down each dog owner’s personal perspective on how they want to go about training — what they’ll excuse and what they’re willing to do.

-If they insist on not using aversive techniques, but want 100% off-leash reliability, I tell them it’s not possible and that I won’t work with their dog because it’s not going to happen using only food.
+If they insist on not using aversive techniques, but want 100 percent off-leash reliability, I tell them it’s not possible and that I won’t work with their dog because it’s not going to happen using only food.
 Believe it or not, some trainers will tell you otherwise, but their agenda serves themselves.

-When I first started working with dog’s with behavior problems I had a great foundation to jump from, but I knew I had a ways to go so I was honest when I didn’t get the results that we wanted to achieve, and so, I wouldn’t charge for the session.
+When I first started working with dogs with behavior problems, I had a great foundation to jump from, but I knew I had a long way to go, so I was honest when I didn’t get the results that I wanted to achieve, and I wouldn’t charge for the session.

 My handling skills and ability to read dog behavior grew very quickly because I was immersing myself in all things dog and dog behavior.
-So within a year, not to toot my own horn, but, I was way ahead of other trainers my age and older with more years under their belt.
-Both in skills and knowledge.
+So, within a year — not to toot my own horn — but I was way ahead of other trainers my age and older who had more years under their belt, in terms of both skills and knowledge.

-3. Results – This ties into the history and accomplishments part of their background, but something I always find myself asking when I hear someone is a dog trainer is, “what is their success rate?”
+This ties into the history and accomplishments part of their background, but something I always wonder when I hear someone is a dog trainer is, “what is their success rate?”

-Always do your research and look all over, don’t limit yourself to just your area.
-There’s a whole world of dog trainers and even if you can’t be helped by one across the country, they can at least give you insight on what can be achieved and give you someone to compare agains the person you’re considering.
+Always do your research and look all over; don’t limit yourself to just your area.
+There’s a whole world of dog trainers, and even if you can’t be helped by one across the country, they can at least give you insight into what can be achieved and act as a point of comparison with the person you’re considering.

 Thank you for your support.